evanshlom/pyspark_ml_sprint/README.md

 # pyspark_ml_web_app
-quicky sunday hackathon from training and serializing a model to streamlit script for machine learning web app development and deployment
+This python notebook demonstrates a formula for prototyping a machine learning model quickly.
+In the notebook, there are two pipelines.
+The first pipeline ingests training data, then trains and saves a new model.
+The second pipeline serves the model.

+The second algorithm would be ready for deployment using components from Snowflake's Streamlit library.